 Easy tips to get more greens into your daily diet

-2) Do you think it is boring to eat salads all the time?
+Do you think it is boring to eat salads all the time?
 Well, fortunately, vegetables are highly adaptable and can easily be used in delicious desserts, cakes, soups, bread etc. You just need to think a little out of the box.
-Try, for example, slicing some carrots and adding them to your bread the next time you bake.
+Try slicing some carrots and adding them to your bread the next time you bake.
 Or try adding spinach to your home-made ice cream.
 It tastes wonderful, we promise.

-3) Do you find it difficult to get your kids to eat the fruits and vegetables you serve them?
 Try cutting fruit into small pieces and arranging them beautifully on a platter.
 If it is easy on the eye, the fruit looks more inviting and your kids will more likely try it.
 And the easier the fruit is to eat, the chances are they will eat more.
-So, small bite-sized pieces.
+So go for small, bite-sized pieces.

 3 easy and delicious recipes your kids will love